QuantEcon/lecture-jax/lectures/hopenhayn.md

 Among other things, this allows us to match the heavy tail observed in the firm size distribution data.

-The code for computing the equilibrium will be written in Python/JAX.

 In addition to what’s in Anaconda, this lecture will need the following libraries:

 ```{code-cell} ipython3